MysteryMystery/Chess/readme.md

 # Chess
-Chess Game which can be played against the AI
+Chess Game which contains a game server to allow 2 player games on the lan.